techthoughts2/pwshPlaces/docs/Get-GMapPlaceDetail.md

 Get-GMapPlaceDetail @getGMapPlaceDetailsSplat
 ```

-Returns detailed place information about provided place ID including detailed contact, review, rating, and pricing information.
-Results are returned in English.
+Returns extensive place details including contact info, reviews, ratings, and pricing, in English, for the given place ID.

 ## PARAMETERS

 ### -PlaceID
-A textual identifier that uniquely identifies a place
+The unique identifier of a place in Google Maps.

 ```yaml
 Type: String